Karapuzha Dam

 Karapuzha Dam located in the Wayanad district of Kerala, Karapuzha Dam is located in the greenish and natural regions of Wayanad, Kerala on the Karapuzha River, a tributary of the Kabini River.
-Construction on the dam began in 1977 and it was complete in 2004.
-The purpose of the dam is irrigation and it left and right bank canals are still under construction.
+Construction on the dam began in 1977 and it was completed in 2004.
+The purpose of the dam is irrigation and its left and right bank canals are still under construction.